-- ☆ 2 BEDROOMS AND TWO FULL BATHS WITH VANITIES - ☆ COLOR COORDINATED RANGE AND REFRIGERATOR, DISH-WASHER AND DISPOSAL - COMPLETELY FURNISHED IN MEDITERRANEAN DECOR - A CARPETING AND DRAPES - AIR CONDITIONING - ☆ CABLE T.V.
-HOOK-UP the Village 301 michigan ave.
-Call 341-2120 BETWEEN 9 A.M. & 5 P.M.
+LIVE AT THE VILLAGE . . .
+THE ULTIMATE IN APARTMENT LIVING 301 MICHIGAN - STEVENS POINT, WIS.
+EACH APARTMENT HAS - ☆ 2 BEDROOMS AND TWO FULLBATHS WITH VANITIES - ☆ COLOR COORDINATED RANGE AND REFRIGERATOR, DISH-WASHER AND DISPOSAL - ★ COMPLETELY FURNISHED IN MEDITERRANEAN DECOR - A CARPETING AND DRAPES - AIR CONDITIONING - ☆ CABLE T.V.
+HOOK-UP

 - ☆ INDIVIDUAL HEAT CONTROL

 - ☆ PANELING IN LIVING ROOM

 - ☆ TELEPHONE OUTLET IN EACH ROOM

 - ☆ LAUNDRY FACILITIES

 - ☆ SEMI-PRIVATE ENTRANCES

-- A EACH STUDENT IS RE-SPONSIBLE FOR ONLY HIS SHARE OF THE RENT.
+- ☆ EACH STUDENT IS RE- SPONSIBLE FOR ONLY HIS SHARE OF THE RENT.

-9 MONTH ACADEMIC YEAR INCLUDING VACATIONS - SUMMER LEASES AVAILABLE FOR INFORMATION AND APPLICATION CONTACT:
+9 MONTH ACADEMIC YEAR INCLUDING VACATIONS

+- SUMMER LEASES AVAILABLE

+FOR INFORMATION AND APPLICATION

+CONTACT: